DevidasKushnure/Multi_Modal_Classification/README.md

 Suryawanshi, Shardul, et al. "Multimodal meme dataset (MultiOFF) for identifying offensive content in image and text."
 Proceedings of the second workshop on trolling, aggression and cyberbullying.
 2020.

+Just download the notebook modify the dataset path and run the code Enjoy!